The Ultimate Guide to Credit Cards

 While that’s $280 less than the Discover it® Cash Back example, you don’t have to track or activate quarterly categories or worry about purchase limits.
 You can relax knowing that the Discover it® Miles card rewards you equally for all your purchases.

-If you are a student, Discover beats most of its competitors by offering not one student credit card, but two.
-Folks who have no credit are best served by the Discover it® Secured Credit Card that is available to just about anyone who can afford a security deposit.
+If you are a student, Discover beats most of its competitors by offering not one student credit card, but two options.

 Discover’s credit cards approve consumers with no credit all the way to excellent credit.
-In other words, most folks can qualify for an unsecured Discover card and those who don’t can apply for the Discover it® Secured Credit Card.
+In other words, most folks can qualify for an unsecured Discover card.

 FICO Score® Ranges

-You can apply for a Discover credit card by calling 1-800-DISCOVER (347-2683) or online through the Apply Now links above that will direct you to Discover’s website.
+You can apply for a Discover credit card online through the Apply Now links above that will direct you to Discover’s website.

 The three credit bureaus implement FICO Score 8, but the results need not be identical because of variations in the data available to each bureau.
 Discover provides cardmembers free access to their FICO Score 8 from TransUnion.
 The score Discover provides represents a monthly snapshot, so always note the as-of date when you access your score.